Autumn, yin yoga, Yoga

 1. Lay on your stomach and extend the left arm out to the side at roughly shoulder height.

-2. Keeping the left arm on the floor, roll your body on to the left hip, so that your torso is now facing the opposite direction from the arm.
+2. Keeping the left arm on the floor, roll your body on to the left hip.
+Your torso is now facing the opposite direction from the arm.

-3. Your head can rest on a small cushion, and the right hand should be placed in front of the torso to help steady the position.
+3. Rest the head on a small cushion, and place the right hand in front of the torso.
+This will help to steady the position.

 4. Legs can be curled up towards the torso.